 DAY 25: SAI GON – VINH LONG (132km)

-Left Sai Gon at 1pm heading to Vinh Long with the fear of being stopped by transport police.
-I tried my best to ride as slowly as possible because the speed limit for motorbike is only 50km/h and I was always making my best effort not to over.
+Left Sai Gon at 1pm heading to Vinh Long.
+My thought was in the deep fear of being stopped by transport police, since the speed limit for motorbike is only 50km/h and I was always making my best effort not to over.